 LADWP's electrical equipment and facilities are designed and constructed to meet or exceed applicable federal, state, or industry standards.
 LADWP treats CPUC GO 95 as a key industry standard for design and construction standards for overhead electrical facilities.
-LADWP meets or exceeds all requirements in GO 95.
+LADWP meets all applicable requirements in GO 95.
+LADWP uses GO 95 as a minimum standard and may exceed these standards to accommodate new materials and new equipment.
 Additionally, LADWP monitors and follows as appropriate the National Electric Safety Code.
-LADWP is constantly looking to improve and harden its infrastructure by continuously evaluating and updating its policies, processes, methodologies, and Construction Standards as new technologies emerge.
+LADWP is constantly looking to improve and harden its infrastructure by continuously evaluating and updating its policies, processes, methodologies, and construction standards as new technologies emerge.
 For example, the use of cellular technology allows for information to be sent directly to LADWP's Electric Trouble who would dispatch crews to inspect and repair circuits quickly.

-Starting in 2008, in an effort to protect its overhead facilities, LADWP increased its power line construction standards to reduce risks associated with overheard equipment in the high wind and designated fire hazard areas.
-Some updates to mitigate the risk of wildfire include:
+Starting in 2008, in an effort to protect its overhead facilities, LADWP increased its power line construction standards to reduce risks associated with overhead equipment in the high wind and designated fire hazard areas.
+Some updates to design and construction standards that exceed GO 95 Standards to mitigate the risk of wildfire include: